StarsWarrior/BlackHole/README.md

 ## License

 BlackHole is licensed under the [GPL v3.0](https://github.com/Sangwan5688/BlackHole/blob/main/LICENSE) license.
+You can redistribute and/or modify the project under the terms of GNU General Public License v3.0 as published by Free Software Foundation, Inc.</br>
+Copyright © 2021 Ankit Sangwan

 ## Build